 Finally, budget in some money for things that go wrong.
-You never know when you may have car issues or get lost and end up needing more gas than expected.
+You never know when you may have car issues and need to find a mechanic or get lost and end up needing more gas than expected.
 Have a flexible budget that leaves you with some security to cover for things that don’t go as planned.

 3. Preparing for when things go wrong

 When you are dealing with a car, there are seemingly countless things that can go wrong.
 That is the bad news.
 The good news?
 You can do a few things to plan in advance for some of the things that may pop up.

 First of all, make sure that you have a proper insurance policy and have all required documents for that policy and the registration of your car with you.
 If you have some sort of membership to a road assistance program (like AAA in the U.S.), bring the contact information with you and make sure you have your membership card with you.